KirkHunter/kaggle-airbnb/README.md

 # R scripts for the Kaggle Airbnb competition

-These scripts may not contain the most elegant R code ever written, and it could use some DRYing up, but they illustrate my methodology in the competition as well as how to build logistic regression and random forest models in R.
+These scripts may not contain the most elegant R code ever written, and the code could certainly use some DRYing up, but they illustrate my methodology in the competition as well as how to build logistic regression and random forest models in R.

 airbnb.R was used for exploratory model building as well as feature engineering whereby I used empirical probability estimates for a given